Why Does ChatGPT Forget Everything?

 AI models don’t forget because they’re broken.
 They forget because everything gets crammed into one place.
 The context window is excellent at processing information in the moment, but it was never meant to be a filing cabinet, a preference store, and a reference library all at once.

-The fix is separation: let each layer handle what it’s designed for.
+The fix is separation, a principle at the heart of context engineering: let each layer handle what it’s designed for.
 Keep conversations short and focused on the current task.
 Let memory handle the stable facts about you.
 And move the reference material your AI needs into external systems it can reach for when the moment calls for it.

 The AI is only as good as the context it can see, and context works best when it isn’t competing with everything else for attention.